 The relevant standard for Environmental Product Declarations is ISO 14025, where they are referred to as “type III environmental declarations”.
 A type III environmental declaration is created and registered in the framework of a programme, such as EPD Australasia.

-For designers, the EPD provides accurate, independently verified information on the environmental footprint of Tasman Insulation’s products.
+For designers, the EPD provides accurate, independently verified information on the environmental footprint of Comfortech™ products, previously Tasman Insulation New Zealand.
 The EPD can be used to make informed decisions when specifying insulation, by taking into account aspects such as the product’s carbon footprint, energy used in manufacturing and waste created.
 It also offers designers the potential to gain Green Star credits under the innovation category and Home Star under ‘MAT 1 – Sustainable Material’ category

 Pink® Batts® insulation is the only New Zealand made segment insulation product to have an associated Environmental Product Declaration (EPD).
 Our EPD is the result of a concerted effort to measure and improve the environmental impact our New Zealand manufacturing processes and plant for Pink® Batts® insulation products — a process which started with an initial life cycle assessment (LCA) completed by Thinkstep Ltd. in 2010.